malolasimman/PES_FINAL_PROJECT_DIgital_angle_gauge/README.md

 we have addressed above.
 Developed logic in such a way as to measure the digital angle and with respect to orientation changes LED color.
-This project allows user provision to calibrate a zero reference through an interrupt External switch connected PTD7 and user will give confirmation of reference angle through TSI after button press or with a serial monitor where user can give the command.
+This project allows user provision to calibrate a zero reference through an interrupt External switch connected PTD7 and user will give confirmation of reference angle through TSI after button press or with a serial monitor where user can give the command through command processor as well.
 # command options:

 <img width="599" alt="Screenshot 2022-12-10 at 1 37 49 AM" src="https://user-images.githubusercontent.com/59477885/206841496-58a79147-1f0a-474b-8d73-2493e91a54b4.png">